 Just so you can understand the full magnitude of this, he is building a bridge across a sea by lashing boats together and putting sod over them.
 This is a HUGE undertaking.

 His army successfully crosses and he goes on to fight the Greeks at the Battle of Thermopylae.
-He wins decisively, and we watched the Decisive Battles episode: Battle of Thermopylae to learn more about it (my boys are now obsessed with this show, in case you’re wondering):
+He wins decisively, and we watched the Decisive Battles episode: Battle of Thermopylae to learn more about it (my boys are now obsessed with this show, in case you’re wondering).
+Sadly that video is no longer available, so I’ll share this video with you.

 However, he pressed his advantage too far and pursued the fleeing Greeks to Salamis where he lost the battle.
 The next year the Greeks were able to push Xerxes and the rest of the Persians out of Greece.